-Referral of a specific allegation or complaint to another oversight body would not preclude the Commissioner from conducting a concurrent inquiry on broader questions of culture, policy, procedure and practices related to the administration or management of an agency or agencies.
+Referral of a specific allegation or complaint to another oversight body does not necessarily preclude the Commissioner from conducting a concurrent inquiry on broader questions of culture, policy, procedure and practices related to the administration or management of an agency or agencies.

-2.4.
-Is the matter within the scope of the Commissioner's power of inquiry?
+3.4 Is the matter within the scope of the Commissioner's power of inquiry?

-Section 83 provides that the Commissioner or a person appointed by the Commissioner may inquire into "any matter relating to the administration or management of a government sector agency".
+Section 83 provides that the Commissioner may inquire into 'any matter relating to the administration or management of a government sector agency'.